Wealth Data: 5 Ways to Learn More About Your Prospect’s Capacity to Give

 Regardless of what camp your organization falls into, all fundraising professionals should be slightly weary of wealth information.
-You can only find out as much about your prospect’s wealth as is publicly available.
+You can only find as much information about your prospect’s wealth as is publicly available.
 And the wealthier an individual is, the more likely they are to find creative ways to disperse their wealth among hard to find LLCs and trusts.
-As Helen Brown, Founder of The Helen Brown Group, explains in this post, “Evidence suggests that for some prospects publicly-identifiable wealth only comprises a tiny fraction of net worth since so much of their wealth is private.
+As Helen Brown, Founder of The Helen Brown Group, explains, “evidence suggests that for some prospects publicly-identifiable wealth only comprises a tiny fraction of net worth since so much of their wealth is private.
 For others, identifiable wealth well over-inflates net worth since it ignores the liabilities on a household’s balance sheet.”

 So wealth data isn’t the be-all and end-all, but it is an excellent baseline indicator that your prospect may have capacity to donate a major gift.
-So how do you determine just how wealthy your prospect or donor is?
+If this is the case, how do you determine exactly how wealthy your prospect or donor is?

 Try These 5 Wealth Data Research Tips:

 1. Look for their Stock Holdings and Transactions through SEC Filings

 SEC Filings provide excellent insight into your prospect’s liquidity and thus allow you to make more timely asks.
 They are publicly available through the US Securities and Exchange Commission in the US or SEDAR in Canada, and detail insider transactions and security ownership.
 If your prospect research tool provides a database like this one for scanning SEC filings, you can use it to quickly search insider transactions and security ownership by individuals, companies, or alumni.
 You can also look for information such as security type, number of shares traded, price, and remaining securities.
 You may even be able to set alerts that will notify you of your prospect’s wealth-creating events such as acquiring and disposing of stock.